K-Factor formula for fire sprinklers and water mist

 p = pressure

-We can rewrite the formula to give us the k-factor as below:
+We can rewrite the formula to give us the k-factor as follows:

-The units which we use are essential and much not be mixed.
-You much also be very cautious with the k factor and ensure that you get the correct value for a metric or imperial calculation.
+The units which we use are essential and must not be mixed.
+You must also be very cautious with the k factor and ensure that you get the correct value for a metric or imperial calculation.
 The units for both are given below:

 For metric calculations: